Three Migrants Jump Into Sea In Italy Port Standoff - UrduPoint

 The charity SOS Humanity, which operates the Humanity 1 ship, said authorities decided after a "brief" medical exam that the 35 men left onboard its vessel were "healthy" and so need not disembark.

-But it said no translator attended and there was no psychological evaluation, and has launched legal action against the Italian authorities for selecting those who have the right to land in Italy.
+But it said no translator attended and there was no psychological evaluation, and has launched legal action against the Italian authorities.

+"It is our government's obligation to provide a safe harbour...
+But there is a new strategy that has been put forward, the selection of people who have the right to disembark," said SOS Humanity lawyer Riccardo Campochiaro.